 Features we particularly loved were the bathrobes, sculpted flannels and the huge rainfall shower.

-Location of the Anantara Sathorn
+Location of the Sathorn Hotel

-For me, the Anantara is in a perfect location for exploring Bangkok with kids.
+For me, this hotel is in a perfect location for exploring Bangkok with kids.
 It’s just off the Sathorn road, in the business district of Bangkok.
 Meaning it’s away from the craziness of areas like the Khao San Road and never feels too busy.
 Sathorn is a fantastic area of Bangkok to visit with kids.
 It has a good blend of high end luxury with some traditional Thai aspects.

 There are plenty of small grocery stores within walking distance to the hotel along with cafes, Thai tailors and day spas.
 You’re also unlikely to stumble across any of Bangkoks red-light districts.
 Sathorn is home to many glitzy rooftop bars which come alive with DJs and fancy cocktails at night but are a lovely place to take the kids for desert and to watch the sun set over the city.